babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 nav_order: 1
 ---

-## Using the command line to work with Babelfish
+## Using client tools to work with Babelfish

-Many people use MS Windows to connect to Babelfish.
+Many people use SQL Server Management Studio (SSMS) on MS Windows to connect to Babelfish.

 However, there is an ever-growing community which prefers to use the command line to work with the server.
-Those users have the following choices on Linux:
+Those users have the following command-line tool choices on Linux:

 - sqlcmd: Using the MS SQL interface
-- SSMS: SQL Server Management Studio
 - tsql: Using the FreeTDS command line tool
 - psql: Using an extended version of psql